White Film in Your Mouth? What It Means & When to See a Dentist

 - General dentistry for cleanings (including deep cleanings), exams, oral cancer screenings, and preventive care

-- Cosmetic dentistry like teeth whitening, clear aligners, and veneers
+- Cosmetic dentistry, like teeth whitening, clear aligners, and veneers

 - Restorative dentistry, including same-day crowns, fillings, and implants